learntopilk/ot_harjoitustyo/dokumentointi/Maarittelydokumentti.md

 - Two human players can match against each other
     - The players can pick which states they want to start with.
 - The map is represented by a CSV, which can be changed relatively easily (provided appropriate images are provided)
-- The players get troops according to the states they control at the start of eac turn
+- The players get troops according to the states they control at the start of each turn
 - In the attack phase, players can either attack enemy states or move their troops to another country they own
 - Each country/state must always have at least one troop stationed.
 If there is only one troop, no attacks can be made starting with that state.
 - The players can read basic instructions on how to play the game

 ### Known issues:
 - The "end game" button only shows up after the first click on each turn
+- Players are able to move troops to whichever state that they own; this is not on accordance with Risk rules.

 ### Ideas for expanding and improving
 - A text field for specifying the file from which the map is loaded